weka/weka-metrics-exporter/README.md

 This package should be combined with our Grafana panel, available at `https://github.com/weka/grafana-dashboards`  Follow the instructions there for simple installation.

 To run outside a container:
-1. Unpack tarball or clone repository.
+1. Unpack tarball from Releases or clone repository.
 2. Make sure you have Python 3.5+ and `pip` installed on your machine.
 3. Install package dependencies: `pip install -r requirements.txt`.